RNB Group can support your alternative fundraising strands through our virtual gift fulfilment services.

 Virtual Gift Fulfilment Services

 We work with many of the UK’s most loved charities, constantly innovating and driving change.
-So, as virtual gifting has continued to increase in popularity (especially during the pandemic), we recognise this as a vital income stream for charities.
+So, as virtual gifting has continued to increase in popularity, we recognise this as a vital income stream for charities.

-Whilst traditionally, you might give a physical gift to your loved ones on special occasions, RNB enable your supporters to send virtual gifts that benefit your charity.
+RNB Group enable your supporters to send virtual gifts that benefit your charity.
 It could be as simple as an email, or a combination of a printed gift card and physical product, such as a cuddly toy.

 We can help you implement this great fundraising strategy, allowing supporters to donate to your charity at the same time as sending a gift to their friends or family.
-We can also help you improve the supporter experience by arranging that a thank you note is automatically sent to the supporter who purchased the gift.
+We can also help you improve the supporter experience by arranging a thank you note to be automatically sent to the supporter who purchased the gift.

 How does it work?

-We’ll also set up a print workflow within our IT ecosystem to automate the printing of personalised cards, which are then matched with the order on the system.
+We’ll also set up a print workflow to automate the printing of personalised cards, which are then matched with the order on the system.
 We can print the gift card, integrate it into your web services platform, and pick & pack a physical gift to go with it.

 Why choose us?